wp-plugins/groups/readme.txt

 == Upgrade Notice ==

-= 1.5.5 =
+= 1.6.0 =
-This release adds administrative links to the plugin entry.
+This release adds the German translation and has an updated Spanish translation.